kubernetes/website/content/en/docs/tasks/configure-pod-container/security-context.md

 {{< feature-state for_k8s_version="v1.18" state="alpha" >}}

-Kubernetes by default recursively changes ownership and permission of volume to match `fsGroup` specified in pod's `securityContext` when volume is mounted.
-Changing ownership and permissions of a large volume can be time consuming operation and that is where `fsGroupChangePolicy` field in `securityContext` comes in.
+By default, Kubernetes recursively changes ownership and permissions for the contents of each volume to match the `fsGroup` specified in a Pod's `securityContext` when that volume is mounted.
+For large volumes, checking and changing ownership and permissions can take a lot of time, slowing Pod startup.
+You can use the `fsGroupChangePolicy` field inside a `securityContext` to control the way that Kubernetes checks and manages ownership and permissions for a volume.

-**fsGroupChangePolicy** -  fsGroupChangePolicy defines behavior of changing ownership and permission of the volume before being exposed inside a Pod.
+**fsGroupChangePolicy** -  `fsGroupChangePolicy` defines behavior for changing ownership and permission of the volume before being exposed inside a Pod.
 This field only applies to volume types that support `fsGroup` controlled ownership (and permissions).
 This field has no effect on ephemeral volume types such as